I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-so you're probably yeah I mean I I yeah no you look right both of you guys look like I'm not sure how but you guys look like you're doing great stuff for your health but I think yeah do you do people do it for injury I did it because I wanted to feel better and I found this place in panama that I went to stem cell institute and they were kind of the one of the pioneers behind it doctor reordan and I think that's like I think I think mel gibson's dad may have talked about this on the joe rogan show I'd already gone there but I think there's like an episode where mel gibson talks about his dad going there to get stem cells I've seen similar things like it's unbelievable is this the one
+So, you're probably—yeah.
+I mean, I...
+No, you both look like you're doing great with your health.
+I'm not sure how, but you look like you're doing great.
+Do people do it for injury?
+I did it because I wanted to feel better.
+I found this place in Panama—the **Stem Cell Institute**—and they were kind of one of the pioneers behind it: **Dr. Reordan**.
+I think Mel Gibson's dad may have talked about this on the Joe Rogan show.
+I'd already gone there, but I think there's an episode where Mel Gibson talks about his dad going there to get stem cells.
+I've seen similar things—it's unbelievable.
+Is this the one?

 Shaan Puri